Controlling the flexibility of non-Gaussian processes through shrinkage priors: Contraction towards Gaussianity

-The previous property implies that the distribution of the PC prior does not depend on $\mathbf{D}$ and is therefore applicable to any non-Gaussian model that can be expressed via eq. \eqref{eq:frame}.
-In the following subsection, we derive the PC prior of $\eta$ for the symmetric case ($\mu=0$), and then in subsection \ref{Sect:PCpriormu}, we find the PC prior of $\mu$ conditioned on $\eta$.
+\end{remark} The previous property implies that the distribution of the PC prior does not depend on $\mathbf{D}$, $\sigma$, or $m$ and is therefore applicable to any non-Gaussian model that can be expressed via eq. \eqref{eq:frame}.
+Thus, without loss of generality, we consider in this section processes with 0 mean ($m=0$) and driving noise with unit variance ($\sigma=1$).
+In the following subsection, we derive the PC prior of $\eta$ for the symmetric case ($\zeta=0$), and then in subsection \ref{Sect:PCpriormu}, we find the PC prior of $\zeta$ conditioned on $\eta$.